 The Home and the World

 Hello learners.
 I am student.
-I am writing this blog as a part of thinking activity which assign by Medhama'am.
+I am writing this blog as a part of thinking activity which assign by Meghama'am.
 In which i have tried to critically analyze the novel "The Home and the world".

-Authors Introduction :
+Author's Introduction :

 Rabindranath Tagore (1861–1941) was an Indian poet, philosopher, musician, and polymath who reshaped Bengali literature and music.
 He was the first non-European to win the Nobel Prize in Literature in 1913 for his book Gitanjali (Song Offerings), a collection of deeply spiritual and reflective poems.
 Tagore is best known for his poetry, but he also wrote novels, essays, short stories, plays, and composed music, including the national anthems of both India ("Jana Gana Mana") and Bangladesh ("Amar Shonar Bangla").